Dickcissel

 Dickcissel, Spiza americana, Female.
 Photograph taken within the Reserva Monte Mojino, Alamos, Sonora, November 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Dickcissel, Spiza americana, is a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members placed in fourteen genera, and the sole global species of the Spiza Genus.
-They are known in Mexico as arrocero.
+The Dickcissel, Spiza americana, is a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members placed in fourteen genera and is the sole global species of the Spiza Genus.
+This species is a small and stocky songbird easily recognized by its markings and characteristic song.
+The name “Dickcissel” comes from the bird’s song, which sounds like “dick-dick-ceessa-ceessa”.
+Their diets consist of seeds including rice, sorghum, and other grasses.
+They have life spans of up to five years.
+The Dickcissel has been poorly studied and very little has been documented about their biology and behavioral patterns.
+They are known in Mexico as Arrocero.

-In Mexico the Dickcissel is found within all coastal regions making stopovers on route to wintering grounds in South America.
+The Dickcissel is a long-distance migrant who summers in the United States and spends the majority of winter in South America.
+Huge flocks and roosts are common.
+They are known to make erratic semi-nomadic movements in pursuit of food outside their home range which results in dramatic year-to-year changes in distribution and abundance.
+In Mexico, the Dickcissel is found within all coastal regions making stopovers en route to wintering grounds in South America.
 A few birds remain in southern Veracruz, Tabasco, and eastern Campeche for the winter.
 On the Pacific Slope wintering birds are found within the coastal region from southern Sinaloa to Guatemala.

-From a conservation perspective the Dickcissel is currently considered to be of Least Concern, with stable, widely distributed populations.
-However, in some regions their populations are in radical decline.
+From a conservation perspective the Dickcissel is currently considered to be of Least Concern with stable, widely distributed populations.
+However, in some regions, their populations are in radical decline.
 Their long-term survival is threatened by habitat destruction caused by human development.
-They are considered to be a pest of agricultural crops throughout their wintering range and are targets of eradication programs by farmers.
-In some regions they are hunted for use as a human food.
+Throughout their wintering range, they are considered to be a pest of crops and are targets of eradication programs by farmers.
+In some regions, they are hunted for use as human food.
+This species has demonstrated a strong ability to adapt to major habitat changes within both their breeding and non-breeding ranges including large areas of prairie grasslands that have been replaced by agricultural development.